KindlingProject/kindling/contribute/create_pull_request.md

 ​

 ## **Before you submit a pull request**
-Fist-time contributors shuld read the [Contributor Guide](../CONTRIBUTING.md) to get started.
+Fist-time contributors should read the [Contributor Guide](../CONTRIBUTING.md) to get started.
 Make sure your pull request adheres to relevant code conventions.

 ## Your first pull request